Lynn Garrison: Film projects

 During the September 1970 filming of Owen Crump's film, Zeppelin, Garrison's unit lost an Alouette helicopter and S.E.5 in a mid-air collision over County Wicklow, Ireland with a loss of five people including Burch Williams, brother of 20th Century Fox executive Elmo Williams.
 For the film Tora!
 Tora!
 Tora!, Garrison and Jack Canary created the large fleet of "Japanese" aircraft.
 Some of these aircraft still make appearances at air shows.
 Garrison also worked on Darling Lili, Barry Lyndon, Ryan's Daughter, and the TV series Twelve O'Clock High.

+Garrison and Producer/Director Stanley Kubrick were both represented by Loeb & Loeb a worldwide entertainment law firm.
+Garrison coordinated the Irish end of Barry Lyndon and introduced an Irish folk group,The Chieftains to Kubrick.
+They did much of ‘Barry Lyndon’s’ sound track.

 The Irish Film Act of 1980 provides tax advantages for film productions and resident foreign creative people.
 Len Deighton, Frederick Forsyth, and Richard Condon were among the many who took advantage of the allowances and lived in Ireland for a number of years.
 The Film Act of 1980 was the result of an initial 1970 collaboration between Ireland’s Prime Minister, the Taoiseach, Jack Lynch, and Garrison, who shared a semi-detached house with Lynch.
 The Film Act became the basis for other national film acts throughout Europe and America.

 The summer of 1970 saw Garrison’s film unit supporting the Roger Corman production Von Richthofen and Brown Richard Bach travelled to Ireland and participated in the aerial sequences.
 On September 16 Charles Boddington was killed when his SE5 spun in during a low-level maneuver.
 The following day, during the final sequence, Garrison flew a Stampe with actor Don Stroud in the rear seat.
 The aircraft was set up with a rearward facing camera, mounted in front of Garrison, that shot Stroud in the rear seat "flying the aircraft".
 While flying at low-level across Lake Weston a large bird flew through the prop arc, striking Garrison in the face.
 Pulling up he hit 5 power lines and then plunged into the lake inverted.
 They were rescued by the film crew.
 Stroud was uninjured.
 Garrison required 60 stitches for a head wound.